 Modal Verbs with Examples

-Modals, or modal verbs, are special verbs that act differently from normal verbs like study, work or play.
+Modals, or modal verbs, are special verbs that act differently from normal verbs like study, work, or play.
 Modals provide more information about how the main verb function.
-They have a several varieties of communicative functions.
+They have several varieties of communicative functions.

 Examples of modal verbs: